Chesapeake Employers Insurance Co. – HQ

-The project included selective demolition, renovations and new construction for a two-story 44,0000 square foot addition to an existing occupied library.
-Also included was significant earthwork, sediment and erosion control, storm drainage system, sanitary storm sewers and landscaping.
+The project included selective demolition, renovations, and new construction for a two-story, 44,0000-square foot addition to an existing occupied library.
+Also included was significant earthwork, sediment and erosion control, a storm drainage system, sanitary storm sewers, and landscaping.

-Structure was built on a deep foundation system with cast-in-place concrete decks.
-Interior features included architectural woodwork, automatic entrance doors, acoustical wall panels, glass reinforced gypsum units, pre-laminated wall panels, pedestrian control devices, lockers and operable walls.
+The structure was built on a deep foundation system, with cast-in-place concrete decks.
+Interior features included architectural woodwork, automatic entrance doors, acoustical wall panels, glass-reinforced gypsum units, pre-laminated wall panels, pedestrian control devices, lockers, and operable walls.
 Additional systems and equipment provided include kitchen, laundry, boilers, HVAC, cable TV, and intrusion detection.

-Converting a historic, six story, inner city office building into seventeen condominium apartment units presents many challenges; particularly when the first floor of such a structure remains occupied as a functioning dialysis clinic throughout construction.
+Converting a historic, six-story, inner city office building into 17 condominium apartment units presents many challenges, particularly when the first floor of such a structure remains occupied as a functioning dialysis clinic throughout construction.

-CAM Construction was employed as the construction manager at risk for the project and aided in keeping the tight budget controlled, constructed many of the units with loft areas, high level finishes and appliances.
+CAM Construction was employed as the Construction Manager at Risk for the project and aided in keeping the tight budget controlled and constructed many of the units with loft areas, high-level finishes, and appliances.

-IWIF employed CAM as a CM at Risk to aid them in resolving these issues, hiring a design firm and completing the construction within their occupied offices.
-A new 165 space parking lot was constructed adjacent the building, complete with decorative fencing, retaining walls and a remodeled entryway into the building.
+IWIF employed CAM as a CMaR to aid them in resolving these issues, hiring a design firm and completing the construction within their occupied offices.
+A new 165-space parking lot was constructed adjacent the building, complete with decorative fencing, retaining walls and a remodeled entryway into the building.
 The new elevator was construed within a building addition that provides access for both employees and deliveries to each of the floors.
-The HVAC problem was alleviated by a newly designed system and installed while the building was being renovated.
+The HVAC problem was alleviated by a newly designed system and was installed while the building was being renovated.

 The ultimate challenge to this project was that the building remained occupied throughout construction.
-The lobby and each floor was renovated individually and employees relocated, office furniture deliveries were coordinated to meet the floor by floor renovation, cut-throughs were made to the floors for the elevator access and the un-used first floor auditorium was converted into usable office and conference space.
-Complex cabinetry and millwork create an outstanding executive and board room area.
+The lobby and each floor were renovated individually, employees relocated, office furniture deliveries were coordinated to meet the floor by floor renovation, cut-throughs were made to the floors for the elevator access, and the unused first floor auditorium was converted into usable office and conference space.
+Complex cabinetry and millwork create an outstanding executive and boardroom area.
 All work was completed without disruption or loss of work time for the IWIF employees.